Skip to content

 Alumni interviewer

-Alumni interviewing season is roughly five months long, from early fall through early February.
+Alumni interviewing season is roughly 3 – 4 months long, from early fall through early February.
 Throughout this time, alumni receive requests directly from applicants and follow up to arrange for an in-person, virtual, or telephone interview.
-Within 48 hours of completing an interview, the alumnus submits an evaluation, which is used by admissions counselors as part of the application review process.
+Within 24 hours of completing an interview, the alumnus submits an evaluation, which is used by admissions staff as part of the application review and decision process.

-Because all applicants are encouraged to interview as part of the application process, thousands of interviews are conducted by alumni and staff each year, and this number continues to grow.
-We are seeking alumni who can take on the significant commitment that this role requires of representatives of the University in terms of time and responsiveness.
+Because all applicants are encouraged to interview, thousands of interviews are conducted by alumni and staff each year, and this number continues to grow.
+We are seeking alumni who can take on the significant commitment that this role requires of representatives of the University in terms of volume, time and responsiveness.

-When follow-through is not timely and professional, it reflects poorly on the admissions office and the University, and negatively impacts the student and our relationship with their high school.
-If your professional or personal schedule would inhibit your responsiveness, alumni interviewing may not be the best volunteer opportunity for you.
+When follow-through is not timely and professional, it reflects poorly on the University as a whole and negatively impacts the student and our relationship with their high school.
+If your professional or personal schedule would inhibit your responsiveness, alumni interviewing may not be the right fit for you.

 Alumni interviewers are responsible for:

-• Dedicating time to self-train by using the available alumni interview training materials.
+• Dedicating time to self-train by using the available alumni interviewing training materials.

-• Devoting time on weekends and/or evenings as needed throughout the season for interviewing events and/or several 30-minute time blocks for individual interviews.
+• Devoting time as needed throughout the season for interviewing events and/or several 30-minute time blocks for individual interviews.

 • Monitoring one’s interview requests on a regular or daily basis during the interviewing season and following up accordingly within two days of a request.

-• Submitting an evaluation within 48 hours after an interview, using the prompts on the interviewing evaluation form as a guide for the information most valuable for admissions staff.
+• Submitting an evaluation within 24 hours after an interview, using the prompts on the form as a guide for the information most helpful to application readers.

 If a reasonable effort to meet these expectations is not maintained by an alumni interviewer, the Office of Admissions reserves the opportunity to remove the interviewer from active status temporarily or permanently.